ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	Done
 	```

-	For the above command the following syntax is used:
+	For the previous command the following syntax is used:

 	```
 	add ssl certkey <CertkeyName> -cert <cert path/name>
 	-hsmkey <KeyName>
 	```

 	Where `certkey` is the name of the certificate object to be added in the VPX device.
-The `cert` parameter contains the name and path to the file, if it is located in a directory other than the current one).
+The `cert` parameter contains the name and path to the file, if it is located in a directory other than the current one.
 Lastly, `hsmkey` contains the name of the key added in the previous step.

 5. Confirm the certificate was installed: